SAP-samples/integrated-business-planning-excel-add-in-templates/README.md

 Download best practice planning view template that fits your need [here](https://github.com/SAP/integrated-business-planning-excel-add-in-templates/archive/master.zip)

-For more information have a look at [SAP note 1790530](https://launchpad.support.sap.com/#/notes/1790530)
+For more information have a look at [SAP note 1790530](https://launchpad.support.sap.com/#/notes/1790530) For more information about installing the IBP Add-In for Microsoft Excel have a look at [SAP note 2135948](https://launchpad.support.sap.com/#/notes/2135948)

 ## Limitations
 * Chart in the formula based template only looks at 300 rows and they only work in English.